atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 ^7':
 p With a look strongly indicating her astonishment, and in accents as strongly II; cxpreshve of envy.
-Lady Lumley laid — “Why shrely, Mrs. Selby, you must || “have gained a constderable addition I * > : • to your fortune lately, or you would i /
+Lady Lumley laid — Why shrely, Mrs. Selby, you must || have gained a constderable addition I * > : • to your fortune lately, or you would i /
-I “never enter upon fb expensive a style i of life." r ^ si
+I never enter upon fb expensive a style i of life." r ^ si
 PT
 'ij
-L No, indeed, " replied she — “But
-“as we live in London, we ought to id ^ r • tt
-“do as the people in London do.". -
+L No, indeed, " replied she — But as we live in London, we ought to id ^ r • tt do as the people in London do.". -
-. - “Very
+. - Very
 ^ ^ V V
 A
 I

 J
-K ** true — But as there is a great “. difference between people with regard “to their birth and fortune, there fhouid “also be a difference in their manner “of living and appearance; or elfe “there is an end to all difiinfiion t ^ “people of fashion, and people of no *■'’ fashion, without such a difference, “will be confounded together: little “people, when they strive to appear “always make themselves ridir
-“euloiis, even - So contemptible, that ‘‘ they are not to be endured."
+K ** true — But as there is a great . difference between people with regard to their birth and fortune, there fhouid also be a difference in their manner of living and appearance; or elfe there is an end to all difiinfiion t ^ people of fashion, and people of no *■'’ fashion, without such a difference, will be confounded together: little people, when they strive to appear always make themselves ridir euloiis, even - So contemptible, that ‘‘ they are not to be endured."
 Here Mrs. Selby coloured; and upon her ladyship’s railing her voice upon the animating Subject, felt herself rather offended — She took leave of her immediately; but her anger had not prevented her from making several obfer vadons on the furniture of the dressing room,
 X ^